Fallout Amazon series: Cast, story, leaked set pictures, more

 - Aaron Moten (Disjointed)

-With filming underway, on August 16, a handful of set images leaked online.
+After filming commenced, a handful of set images leaked online.
 These appeared to show just how true the show will be to the game’s aesthetic, from the narrow Vault corridors to the series’ signature mascot plastered on posters.

 The video features the likes of Todd Howard – the director and executive producer at Bethesda and executive producer on the upcoming Prime Video series, Tim Cain – the co-creator of the Fallout franchise – and Istvan Pely – the art director at Bethesda.